-Dr Dipa Roy is Lecturer in Composite Materials Processing at the University of Edinburgh.
+Dr Dipa Roy is Spoke Representative for the Hub and Lecturer in Composite Materials Processing at the University of Edinburgh.
 Her research focus is in Materials and Structures, in the Institute for Materials and Processes, Mechanical Engineering, within the School of Engineering.
 Dr Roy leads the Feasibility Study, 'Manufacturing Thermoplastic Fibre Metal Laminates by the In-Situ Polymerisation Route'.

 Here, Dipa introduces herself and her Feasibility Study: